SESAC Music License: The 2026 Guide for Business Owners

 • How much does a SESAC license cost in 2026?
 Fees are based on business type, square footage, and music usage.
 For 2026, most small businesses can expect to pay several hundred dollars annually for a direct license.

 • Can I use Spotify or Apple Music with a SESAC license?
 No. Personal streaming apps are not licensed for commercial use.
-Even with a PRO license, you need a business-grade platform like Soundtrack or SoundMachine to play music legally.
+Even with a PRO license, you need a business-grade platform like Soundtrack Your Brand or SoundMachine to play music legally.

 • Which famous artists are covered by a SESAC license?
 SESAC represents a curated list of elite talent.
 Major SESAC artists include Adele, Bob Dylan, Neil Diamond, Mariah Carey, and Zac Brown.
 If their music is part of your store’s atmosphere, you must have SESAC coverage.